 When Repairs Exceed Car Values

 In these cases, insurers will typically rate your car as a total loss (totaled vehicle) and take the car.
-You will then be compensated the value of the vehicle to pay off any subsequent loans and replace the vehicle – though this value may not fully compensate or cover the cost of the vehicle due to depreciation.
+You will then be compensated the value of the vehicle to pay off any subsequent loans and replace the vehicle (though this value may not fully compensate or cover the cost of the vehicle due to depreciation).

-How an Attorney Can Help
+How a Las Vegas Personal Injury Attorney Can Help You